jaantollander/masters-thesis/content/21_puhti.md

 : \label{tab:lustre-servers-targets}
 Names of Lustre servers and Lustre targets in Puhti.
 For example, `scratch-MDT0000` is a name of one of the MDTs and `scratch-OST000f` is a name of one of the OSTs.
+The prefix `scratch-` is the mount point for lustre directories under root directory, `/scratch/`.
+We should not confuse it with the Scratch storage area discussed later, which is mounted under the scratch directory `/scratch/scratch/`.

 Each node in Puhti is a Lustre client of the shared Lustre file system.